TransferWare/epc/README.md

 - [doc/c/index.html](doc/c/index.html), the C reference documentation
 - [doc/sql/index.html](doc/sql/index.html), the SQL reference documentation
 - [utils/empty_pipes.html](utils/empty_pipes.html), an HOWTO about how to empty database pipes

+You can also have a look at [the EPC GitHub Pages](https://TransferWare.github.io/epc/).